Do You Need a Real Estate Agent for New Construction?

 • You can save money: Having a realtor negotiate on your behalf may get you a better deal than if you try to go it alone, or use the developer's representative.

 • It streamlines the process: Buying new construction can be complicated.
-Experienced agents that understand the steps and possible pitfalls can ensure the transaction goes smoothly.
+Experienced agents who understand the steps and possible pitfalls can ensure the transaction goes smoothly.

 Ultimately, your need for an agent depends on how you want to build your new home.